GETTING A LIBRARY CARD

 If you do not reside within our district, but own property here, please bring both your driver license or Michigan ID and your most recent property tax receipt.

-YES!If you live within the Kalamazoo Public Library or Portage District Library districts, and have a library card from your home library, you may obtain a free "reciprocal" card from us.
+YES!If you live within the Kalamazoo, Otsego, Plainwell or Portage library districts, and have a library card from your home library, you may obtain a free "reciprocal" card from us.
 Bring in both your library card and your drivers license or Michigan ID when you apply for a reciprocal card.

 YES!
-If you live within the district of a participating Michicard library (which includes almost all of the public libraries in Michigan), you may obtain a free "reciprocal" card from us.
+If you live within the district of a participating MiLibraryCard library (which includes many of the public libraries in Michigan), you may obtain a free "reciprocal" card from us.
 Bring in both your library card and your drivers license or Michigan ID when you apply for a reciprocal card.
+Click here to see a list of participating MiLibraryCard libraries.

 YES!
 If you are age 65 or over, you may receive a free "Senior" card from us.
 You don't need to present a home library card, but please bring in your drivers license or Michigan ID as proof of age and address.